NoemiVergopolan/page/content/publication/2021_vergopolan_SMAPHydroBlocks/index.md

 # Summary.
 An optional shortened abstract.
 summary: We introduce SMAP-HydroBlocks (SMAP-HB), a high-resolution satellite-based surface soil moisture dataset at an unprecedented 30-m resolution (2015–2019) across the conterminous United States.
 SMAP-HB was produced by using a scalable cluster-based merging scheme that combines high-resolution land surface modeling, radiative transfer modeling, machine learning, SMAP satellite microwave data, and in-situ observations.
 We evaluated the resulting dataset over 1,192 observational sites.
 Its largest benefit of SMAP-HB is the high spatial detail and improved representation of the soil moisture spatial variability and spatial accuracy with respect to SMAP products.

-tags: [SMAP-HydroBlocks, SMAP, Soil Moisture, HydroBlocks, Machine Learning, Droughts, Land Surface Modeling, Remote Sensing]
+tags:
+- SMAP-HydroBlocks
+- SMAP
+- Soil Moisture
+- HydroBlocks
+- Machine Learning
+- Droughts
+- Land Surface Modeling
+- Remote Sensing

 # Display this page in the Featured widget?
 featured: true